Biden Meets Xi in Bali and the PRC Calculus on Ukraine

-Reactions and analysis the meeting between US and Chinese delegations before the G-20, the political and structural challenges that may complicate efforts to rebuild the US-China relationship, varied interests underlying the PRC's recent statements about the invasion of Ukraine, Justin Trudeau's tense exchange with Xi, and controversial thoughts on moon cakes.
+The meeting between US and Chinese delegations at the G-20, the political and structural challenges that may complicate efforts to rebuild the US-China relationship, varied interests underlying the PRC's recent statements about the invasion of Ukraine, Justin Trudeau's tense exchange with Xi, and controversial thoughts on moon cakes.

 To email the show: email@sharpchina.fm